Khayoon/Syfadin/README.md

 Hi there, I am Saif 👋  I'm looking to make a career transition into CS.
-After very influential programming classes in high-school, I had a brief stint in the financial sector but have always stayed close to software development.
+After very influential programming classes in high-school, I had a brief stint in fine arts but have always stayed close to software development.
 Now I get to be in the full stack engineering program at The University of Helsinki

 I'm a coder and [data hoarder](https://www.reddit.com/r/DataHoarder), with expertise in React Native, and Rust, and with extensive experience coding in Typescript, and Python.
 My area of interest lies within databases, with a focus on edge computing, and big data architecture, having had experience with Firebase, SQLITE, and COBOL